digitalist/systemdrop/README.md

 - TrueOS uses OpenRC init system for managing services.
 See differences [here](https://www.trueos.org/handbook/using.html#managing-system-services-and-daemons).
 Example: autostart openvpn : `sudo rc-update add nginx default`

-#### Getting Intel Graphics work on laptops
+#### Getting Intel Graphics to work on "hybrid" laptops

-    actual for FreeBSD 12.0-CURRENT FreeBSD 12.0-CURRENT #11 81fec14cc(trueos-master): Wed Dec 20 14:49:06 UTC 2017
+actual for `FreeBSD 12.0-CURRENT #11 81fec14cc(trueos-master): Wed Dec 20 14:49:06 UTC 2017`

-If you have intel+nvidia gpu laptop, there is a chance you have only two options: scfb (fast software driver, no OpenGl) and intel driver - so called `i915` (better).
+If you have intel+nvidia gpu laptop, there is a chance that for now you have only two options: scfb (fast software driver, no OpenGl) and intel driver - so called `i915` (better).

 There's a chance intel driver will not load, saying something like `/i915kms.ko -unsupported file type`